timonelmer/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Digital Communication
 - Social Interaction Dynamics
-- Mental Health
+- Psychological Well-Being
-- Longitudinal Social Network Analysis
+# - Longitudinal Social Network Analysis
 - Intesive Longitudinal Data Modeling

 # Education to show in About widget